Mauro-Domingues/cross-api/README.md

   limit,
   { name: "example" },
   ["relation-1", "relation-2", "relation-2.nested-relation"]
+  { name: 'ASC' }
 );

 /** Find all where name = "example"
  * Filter where index is between 1000 and 1500
  * Load their relations (use . to load nested relations)
  * Count the amount of items
- */
+ * sorts the result from the lowest value to the highest value */

 output: { examples: [exampleArray], amount: 500 }